utshomax/postman-docs/src/pages/docs/getting-started/basics/using-scratch-pad.md

 All your work in the Scratch Pad is stored locally and isn't synced online with Postman.
 After working in the Scratch Pad, you can later move your work into a workspace once you sign in.

-> **Meet the new lightweight Postman API Client.** New Postman users who download the Postman desktop app use the lightweight API Client when not signed in to Postman.
-You can use the lightweight API Client to send API requests, including HTTP, WebSocket, gRPC, and GraphQL requests.
-Postman users who have data in the Scratch Pad will continue to use the Scratch Pad when not connected to Postman's servers.
+> The Scratch Pad is deprecated and no longer supported.
+It is being discontinued and won’t receive any updates, bug fixes, or security updates.
+You can use the lightweight API Client when not signed in to Postman to send API requests, including HTTP, WebSocket, gRPC, and GraphQL requests.
 Learn more about the [lightweight Postman API Client](/docs/getting-started/basics/using-api-client/).

 ## Contents